- Fiber + Lace + Paint

 However, the grids and muted colors I use form counterpoints to floral arabesques.
 The repetitive grid and a limited palette reveal a contemporary viewpoint and represent my reverence for Agnes Martin, a personal hero.

 This body of work creates a complex visual experience.
-But on another level the stitching, fabric, lace, string, pins and layers of paint are also my metaphors for interior life.
+But on another level the stitching, fabric, lace, string, pins and layers of paint are also my metaphors for a woman's interior life.
 Our spirit is constructed year by year with levels of experience and feeling.
 They become woven together and defend our center.
 The intricacy of this web often remains hidden, discovered only upon careful reflection.

 I feel that in this later work I have found a way to align a contemporary aesthetic with a deep personal expression of my history and self: a delicate, meditative and peaceful art.